iinc/acc/README.md

 There are two ways I can electronically control my car’s accelerator.

 The first is the more basic approach of using the existing cruise control system and changing the speed by pressing the accelerate and coast buttons.
 The second way is to directly use the speed control servo that the existing cruise control uses to actuate the throttle.
 (If you are interested on how it works, there is a great video [here](https://www.youtube.com/watch?v=nZhwYZYvhNA).)
 To control the servo, I would need a device with general-purpose input/output that supports pulse width modulation.
 The Raspberry Pi I am using does not support that, so I chose to go with the more basic approach of simply pressing the cruise control buttons.
-Additionally, pressing the buttons and letting the car handle the throttle is much safer than trying to reverse engineer the servo and using it directly.
+Additionally, pressing the buttons and letting the car handle the throttle is much safer than trying to reverse engineer the servo and use it directly.

 The cruise control buttons are extremely simple.
 There are only two wires.
 When you press a button, it completes the circuit with a specific resistance.
 The computer knows what button you pressed because each button has a unique resistance.